Tropentag 2025:

 Conference fee

 Especially for a hybrid Tropentag conference, registration fees are required to pay for software and the organisation of the sessions.
 For those attending in-person, the fee includes a conference bag, and refreshments during the conference breaks.
 The fee does not include accommodation, lunches or the conference dinner.
 In-person participants can purchase the book of abstracts for ten euros only.
-The conference fee and payment conditions can be found here soon.
+The conference fee and payment conditions can be found here.

-Organising committee of the Tropentag 2024 conference
+Organising committee of the Tropentag 2025 conference

 Lead local organisation team:

-Austria local organisation office:
+Bonn local organisation office:

 Contact: Send Email